TIMELINE-Major events in China's latest IPO reforms and setbacks

 2014

-Jan 8 - Zhejiang Wolwo Bio-Pharmaceutical Co and Guangdong Xinbao Electrical Appliances become the first two IPO candidates to float shares, attracting heavy subscriptions.
+Jan.
+8 - Zhejiang Wolwo Bio-Pharmaceutical Co and Guangdong Xinbao Electrical Appliances become the first two IPO firms to float shares, attracting heavy subscriptions.

-Jan 13 - Five firms say they have postponed IPOs in response to the latest CSRC rules.
+Jan.
+13 - Five firms say they have postponed IPOs in response to the latest CSRC rules a day ago.

-Jan 20 - Shaanxi Coal Industry Co raises 4 billion yuan ($661 million) in China's largest IPO since 2012, but cuts its fund-raising target by more than half partly because of the new regulations on pricing.
+Jan.
+20 - Shaanxi Coal Industry Co raises 4 billion yuan ($661 million) in China's largest IPO since 2012, but it has cut its fund-raising target by more than half partly under pressure due to the new regulations about pricing.

-Jan 21 - Eight companies list on China's smaller Shenzhen Stock Exchange, the first listings on the bourse since IPOs resumed.
-All hit their daily limit-up levels and many continued jumping to limit-up in the following few days, reflecting huge speculative interest among Chinese retail investors in small caps.
+Jan.
+21 - Eight companies list on China's smaller Shenzhen Stock Exchange, the first listings on the bourse since IPOs resumed.
+All hit their daily limit-up and many continued jumping to limit-up in the following few days, reflecting huge speculative interest among Chinese retail investors in small caps.

-Jan 26 - Zhejiang Wolwo and Chengdu Tianbao Heavy Industry Co announce trading in their shares to be suspended indefinitely after media reports alleged irregularities in their IPO.
+Jan 26 - Zhejiang Wolwo and Chengdu Tianbao Heavy Industry Co announce trading in their shares to be suspended indefinitely after media reports alleged irregularities in their IPO, such as under the table deals to allocate IPO shares.

-Jan 27 - CSRC Chairman Xiao Gang admits that problems have appeared in the new IPO reforms, but reaffirms that the government will maintain market-oriented directions for reforms of the stock market.
+Jan.
+27 - CSRC Chairman Xiao Gang admits that problems have crept up in the new IPO reforms, but reaffirms that the government will maintain market-oriented direction for reforms of the stock market.

+Jan.
+27-29 - At the peak of new listings since the IPO resumption, 24 firms list in the Shanghai and Shenzhen bourses over three days.

 * Wal-Mart says expects contractors to comply with laws (Adds Wal-Mart comment, paragraph 12)